 - improvement targets

-The following documents provide useful information about how we procure goods/services and details of key contacts.
-If you wish to receive a hard copy please contact our Accountancy Unit.
+These documents provide useful information about how we procure goods/services and have details of key contacts:

 - Procurement Policy and Strategy